The Bard and the Bible

 Author Archives: writerhoss

-A brand new episode on The Bard and the Bible Podcast is now live.
-This week, a dirge (and duet!) by Guiderius and Arviragus in Cymbeline is paired with the Apostle Paul’s “swan song” from 2 Timothy 4:6-8 in the King James Version of the … Continue reading
+A new episode (here) on The Bard and the Bible Podcast pairs Enobarbus’s lament (“I am alone the villain of the earth”) from Shakespeare’s Antony and Cleopatra with Paul’s “Chief of Sinners” passage from 1 Timothy 1:12-17 in the King James Version of the Bible.
+Ratings and … Continue reading